core-methods-in-edm/class7/README.md

-# Class 7
+# Tidyr and Dplyr for Data Tidying
-Instructions &amp; materials for assignment 3
+Instructions &amp; materials

 Please fork this repository and open it in RStudio.
 Inside you will find an R Markdown document that contains the instructions for the assignment on data tidying.

-Please complete the assignment before class on Thursday.

-Good luck!